 Guiding Principles for an IT Staffing Sales Training Program

-Last month Gerry and I had the opportunity to host a workshop for the Massachusetts Staffing Association.
-We covered a wide array of topics but our overarching theme was on principles for building a sustainable and scalable sales culture for staffing firms.
+Last month I had the opportunity to host a workshop for the Massachusetts Staffing Association.
+I covered a wide array of topics but the overarching theme was on principles for building a sustainable and scalable sales culture for staffing firms.

 The Benefits of a Sales Training Program

 When designed, implemented and reinforced properly, sales training programs can lead to huge improvements in sales performance.
 To accomplish this however, you need a well designed and strategically thought out program that addresses all levels of training needed by the sales rep.

 According to research conducted by the Brigade group, a sales strategy firm based out of Hudson, Massachusetts, only 50% of sales reps achieve quota.
 Effective reps however consistently hit quota which makes it easier for you to predict performance including quota and revenue achievement, as well as sales forecasting accuracy.

 The key to unlocking sales performance and achieving this consistently is to invest in increasing the overall effectiveness of or your organization.
 Perhaps you have heard me talk about this in the past.
 Simply “doing more” or telling your reps “get more meetings” is not effective or an effective strategy.